 A buy/sell agreement is a contract that outlines how an owner or partner’s share of the business can be reassigned upon death or exit from the organization.

 Ask Yourself These Three Questions:

+The accuracy and clarity of your buy/sell agreement is critical.
 We often find agreements are not current, have a price determination that isn't fair or workable for all parties and lack funding for triggering events.
 Those situations can result in protracted litigation and sometimes the demise of the business.

 The agreement should define the process for triggering events, such as shareholder retirement, termination, death, disability, sales, divorce and bankruptcy.